gardinermichael/Wordpress-Masonry-Grid/README.md

   * In my case, the post type was Newspaper Covers.
 * Decide if you want to use Taxonomies or Categories to filter the images.
   * Category will show up for ALL your posts.
   * Taxonomy will only show up for your custom post type.
-Use CPT to create it and turn on the hierarchical setting (otherwise it'll act like tags)
+Use CPT to create it and turn on the hierarchical setting (it'll otherwise act like tags)